swhite24/cc-account-switcher/README.md

 The switcher stores account authentication data separately:

-- **macOS**: Credentials in Keychain, OAuth info in `~/.claude-switch-backup/`
+- **macOS**: Credentials in Keychain (OAuth tokens or Console API keys), OAuth/Console config in `~/.claude-switch-backup/`
-- **Linux/WSL**: Both credentials and OAuth info in `~/.claude-switch-backup/` with restricted permissions
+- **Linux/WSL**: Both credentials and OAuth/Console config in `~/.claude-switch-backup/` with restricted permissions

+The tool automatically detects your account type:
+- **OAuth accounts**: Identified by standard OAuth credentials
+- **Console API key accounts**: Identified by the presence of `customApiKeyResponses` in the config

 When switching accounts, it:

-1. Backs up the current account's authentication data
+1. Backs up the current account's authentication data (OAuth or Console API key)
 2. Restores the target account's authentication data
-3. Updates Claude Code's authentication files
+3. Updates Claude Code's authentication files with the correct credential type

 ## Troubleshooting